Perpetua-W/Delani-Studio/README.md

 # Coding Introduction
-#### Akan Name Calculator Site built with HTML, CSS and JavaScript 22/03/2023 ####
+#### Delani Studio Site built with HTML, CSS, JavaScript and JQuery 27/04/2023 ####

 By **Perpetua Wanjiku**

 ## Description
-This is an application build to output the Akan name of a person, which is issued after calculating the day of the week when one was born after one inputs their birth date, month and year.
+This is a web application build  to provide software development services to it users.
+The site show cases the services that are provided, projects that have been done before and it also provides a section where a user can reach out by sending a message via the input provided.

 ## HOW  TO USE
 Requiremets